Berliet: Second World War and aftermath

-Later on a separate company called MOL Trucks of Hooglede, Belgium bought the design rights of some original BERLIET models of the 1970s and started to manufacture their own original MOL model range consisting of medium to large 4X4, 6X6 and 8X8 lorries and roadtractors.
+Later on a separate company called MOL Trucks of Hooglede, Belgium, bought the design rights of some original Berliet models of the 1970s and started to manufacture their own original MOL model range consisting of medium to large 4X4, 6X6 and 8X8 lorries and roadtractors.
 Their design and engineering was entirely based on selected former Berliet units.

 Citroën, Renault and demise

 In August 1967, it was reported that Berliet had been taken over by Citroën, Berliet share holders receiving Citroën shares in return for their Berliet stock.
 In 1966, Berliet's final year as an independent, they had produced approximately 17,000 units.
 Following the take-over the merged company stated that Citroën-Berliet would command 58% of France's market for commercial vehicles above 6 tons.
 Citroën itself had been owned by Michelin since 1934 following a cash crisis of its own.

 By this time, Michelin owned both Citroën and Berliet.
-However, after the 1973 oil crisis, Michelin decided to divest itself of these two companies in order to concentrate on its tyre business.
+However, after the 1973 oil crisis, Michelin decided to divest itself of these two companies in order to concentrate on its tire business.
 Thus, in 1974 Berliet was sold to Renault, while Citroën was sold to Peugeot.
 Renault then proceeded to merge Berliet with Saviem to form Renault Véhicules Industriels in 1978.

 After the merger, the Berliet name was phased out and another French marque came to an end by the late 1970s, with the last Berliet bus in production, the 1971 PR100, continuing to be sold as a Renault until 1993.
 Other products that survived the merger include the 1973 VXB-170 4x4 armoured personnel carrier for the French Army and others.
 Another of Berliet's last projects was a six-cylinder light diesel engine, which entered production in 1977 and had become Renault V.I.'s 06.20 ("120 bore") engine by 1982.